Transparent Networks for Multivariate Time Series: Introduction

 \section{Introduction}

 Artificial neural networks excel at learning complex representations and demonstrate remarkable predictive performance across various fields.
 However, their complexity makes interpreting the decision-making processes of neural network models challenging.
-Consequently, post-hoc explainable artificial intelligence (XAI) methods, which explain the predictions of trained black-box models, have been widely studied in recent years \cite{ribeiro_why_2016,lundberg_unified_2017,selvaraju_grad-cam_2017,mothilal_explaining_2020}.
+Consequently, researchers have widely studied post-hoc explainable artificial intelligence (XAI) methods, which explain the predictions of trained black-box models, in recent years \cite{ribeiro_why_2016,lundberg_unified_2017,selvaraju_grad-cam_2017,mothilal_explaining_2020}.
 XAI methods are generally effective at providing humans with understandable explanations of model predictions.
-However, they may produce incorrect and unfaithful explanations of the underlying black-box model and cannot provide actual contributions of input features to model predictions \cite{cynthia_rudin_please_2018,cynthia_rudin_stop_2019}.
-Therefore, their applicability to high-stakes domains-such as healthcare and fraud detection, where faithfulness to the underlying model and actual contributions of features are important-is limited.
+However, they may produce incorrect and unfaithful explanations of the underlying black-box model and cannot provide actual contributions of input features to model predictions \cite{cynthia_rudin_please_2018,cynthia_rudin_stop_2019,rahnama_study_2019,liu_synthetic_2021,akhavan_rahnama_blame_2023,rahnama_can_2024}.
+Therefore, their applicability to high-stakes domains -- such as healthcare and fraud detection, where faithfulness to the underlying model and actual contributions of features are important -- is limited.

 Due to these limitations, transparent (i.e., inherently interpretable) models are attracting attention as alternatives to XAI in high-stakes domains \cite{rishabh_agarwal_neural_2021,chun-hao_chang_node-gam_2022,filip_radenovic_neural_2022}.
 Modern transparent models typically adhere to the \textit{generalized additive model} (GAM) framework \cite{hastie_generalized_1986}.
 A GAM consists of independent functions, each corresponding to an input feature, and makes predictions as a linear combination of these functions (e.g., the sum of all functions).
 Therefore, each function reflects the contribution of its respective feature.
 For this reason, interpreting GAMs is straightforward, making them widely used in various fields, such as healthcare \cite{rich_caruana_intelligible_2015,chang_how_2021}, survival analysis \cite{utkin_survnam_2022}, and model bias discovery \cite{rishabh_agarwal_neural_2021,tan_distill-and-compare_2018,kim_higher-order_2022}.
 However, despite much real-world data being collected as time series, research on GAMs for time series remains scarce.
 Consequently, the applicability of GAMs in real-world scenarios is still limited.